openxla/stablehlo/docs/reference.md

-Given that there is no silver bullet to compare two float numbers for near equality, we used a solution based on relative epsilons and a special case to work with values close to zero, which expects the following relation between the values of actual result `a` and expected result `r` to hold true:
+Given that there is no silver bullet to compare two float numbers for near equality, we used a solution based on relative epsilons and a special case to work with values close to zero, which expects the following relation, between the values of actual result `a` and expected result `r`, to hold true:

 ```c++
   std::fabs(x - y) <= std::numeric_limits<T>::epsilon() * std::fmax(x, y) ||
   std::fabs(x - y) < std::numeric_limits<T>::min();